Growing Strawberries in South Australia

 1.Once more crowns begin to grow from the base of the plant, separate them carefully and then replant where you want them.

 2.Propagate from runner.
 This is the safest and easiest method of propagating strawberry plants.
 Simply guide one of the runners from an established plant into a neighbouring pot or container with nutritious soil and wait for it to establish a strong root system.
 The runner will eventually dry up and break off, and you will be free to move the pot to its new home.
+If you're impatient: just wait till you seed good growth and then then snip the runner to free the new plant from the parent plant.

 3. Grow new plants from seeds.